file-exec(3)file-exec - Executes the current buffer using a compiler or interpreter

 The command opens an *FHOOK-lint* buffer with the output from the linter, warnings or styling issues raised are typically high-lighted. the buffer is configured to for get-next-line(2) to make traverse through the issues as easy as possible.

 To get the command file-exec, file-format and file-lint properly working a setup for the relevant tools for the current buffer's programming language is usually required.
-The setting are are stored in variables like for instance for the C++ programming language:
+The setting are stored in variables like for instance for the C++ programming language:

 ; regex for highlighting and making it click aware add-next-line "*cpp-exec*" "^%f:%l:\\d+.+" add-next-line "*cpp-lint*" "^%f:%l:\\d+.+" ; the compiler set-variable .fhook-cpp.coms "\bg++\b" ; try outs for execution, formatting and linting, if 1 is fine 2 is not tried ; fields are \bcompiler/tool\btest command line\b ; hilight error\bhilight warning\bcommand line\b ; line breaks with indentation follow ups are just for better display ; we check with %v[com].exe for the Windows platform to call the build ; with backslash instead of slash from the current directory set-variable .fhook-cpp.exec1 "\b%v[com]\b%v[com].exe -v\b\b\b %v[com] -Wall -O3 -std=c++17 \"%p%f\" -o %b %& .\%b %v[args|20|Additional command-line arguments|]\b" set-variable .fhook-cpp.exec2 "\b%v[com]\b%v[com] -v\b\b\b %v[com] -Wall -O3 -std=c++17 \"%p%f\" -o ./%b %& ./%b %v[args|20|Additional command-line arguments|]\b" set-variable .fhook-cpp.format1 "\bastyle\bastyle -h\b0\b\b astyle --indent=spaces=4 %\"%f%\"\bAstyle\b" set-variable .fhook-cpp.format2 "\bclang-format\bclang-format -h\b0\b\b clang-format \"%f\% -- -std=c++17\bClang-format\b" set-variable .fhook-cpp.lint1 "\b%v[com]\b%v[com] --version\b0\b\b %v[com] -Wall -x c++ -fsyntax-only \"%p%f\"\bG++\b" set-variable .fhook-cpp.lint2 "\bclang-tidy\bclang-tidy --version\b0\b\b clang-tidy \"%f\" -- -std=c++17\bClang-tidy\b"